 The proper name for this group of islands is the Azores, and they are situated approximately 800 miles off the continental coast of Portugal.

 The Azores are made up of 9 islands in total and are a part of a subtropical archipelago created from volcanic origins.
-They may lack a tropical feel but more than make up for that charm and lure with their varying landscape including volcanoes; harsh cliff sides; lush green farmlands; crisp cedar forests; and fragrant blue hydrangeas.
+They may lack a tropical feel but more than makeup for that charm and lure with their varying landscape including volcanoes; harsh cliff sides; lush green farmlands; crisp cedar forests; and fragrant blue hydrangeas.

-One island has even been nicknamed the Blue Island for the amount of these flowers that line its streets and hillsides.
+One island has even been nicknamed the Blue Island for the number of these blue flowers that line its streets and hillsides.
 Just past all the lures of land in the great blue yonder is an extraordinary sea life.
 Caves and schools of brilliant fish for those to like to roam below the surface, and tours for whale, dolphin, and sea-lion spotting for those who prefer to take in the view from above.

 The Paradise Called Faial

 Luckily for me, I had the pleasure of visiting Faial and spending four wonderful weeks on what I can only call a paradise that most people wouldn’t think of, possibly because they’ve never heard of it.

 Getting here is not as hard as it may sound.
 There are three major airports between the islands and many long distance ferries which run between the island group as they are spaced out between a hundred miles.